 Doctors suspect the diagnosis of hyperosmolar hyperglycemic state when people who have recently developed confusion are found to have a very high blood glucose level.
 They confirm the diagnosis by doing additional blood tests that show very concentrated blood and low ketones or acidity in the bloodstream.

-Treatment of HHS
+Treatment of Hyperosmolar Hyperglycemic State

 Fluids and electrolytes given by vein